eucalyptus/eucalyptus-cookbook/README.md

 erchef['s3_url_ttl'] = 3600

 #### Platforms
-This playbook only supports RHEL/CentOS 6 at the time being.
+This cookbook only supports RHEL/CentOS 6 at the time being.

+#### Bershelf
+A Berksfile is included to allow users to easily download the required cookbook dependencies.
+- Install Berkshelf: `gem install berkshelf`
+- Install Deps from inside this cookbook: `berks install`

 #### Cookbooks
 - `bridger` - configures bridges on Node Controllers